-A powerful, portable, and affordable all-in-one sequencing and analysis device.
+Paired with a contemporary laptop, the MinION Mk1B is a portable and affordable sequencing device.
 Perform real-time sequencing at sample source for the fastest access to results.
 Ideal for in-field or lab-based analysis of eDNA, metabarcoding, and metagenomics.

 Adapting MinION and GridION to run our lowest cost flow cells — ideal for low throughput metabarcoding projects.

 A compact benchtop device offering powerful integrated compute with on-demand access to 5 independent MinION Flow Cells — run multiple eDNA, metabarcoding, or metagenomics projects on a single device.